 HISTORY OF THE PARK

 Glen Echo Park was first developed in 1891 as a National Chautauqua Assembly, which taught the sciences, arts, languages, and literature.
 The Chautauqua lasted for just one season, and by the early 1900s, the site had become Glen Echo Amusement Park -- the premier amusement park serving the Washington area until 1968, when it closed.
+(Learn more about the carousel's history here.)

 In 1971, after the federal government obtained the land, the National Park Service began managing a new park on the site.
 The National Park Service collaborated with artists and arts organizations to create a rich arts program in the spirit of the original Chautauqua movement.
 Today the park is managed by the nonprofit Glen Echo Park Partnership for Arts and Culture, Inc. on behalf of Montgomery County, Maryland.